About

 After Hurricane Katrina, Jeremiah was co-founder and de facto chief of staff of the Southeast Louisiana Criminal Justice Recovery Task Force, a joint local-state-federal effort to rebuild and reform the metropolitan New Orleans criminal justice system in the wake of the storm.
+This experience laid the early seeds of CAPS.

 Jeremiah was an attorney at the U.S. Department of Justice, hired in the Attorney General’s Honors Graduate Program.
 He worked in the Civil Division, Federal Programs Branch, representing the United States in constitutional, foreign affairs, and administrative litigation in federal and state courts.
 After graduating from law school, he was a law clerk for Judge W. Eugene Davis on the U.S. Court of Appeals for the Fifth Circuit in Lafayette, Louisiana.

 He has been as a Professor of Policy Analysis in the Pardee RAND Graduate School, a Visiting Fellow at the Northwestern University School of Law Center for International Human Rights, and a Tutor in American History at the University of Edinburgh.
+He also published a history book a while back.

 Jeremiah received his J.D. from the University of Chicago Law School, an LL.B. from the University of Edinburgh Law School, and his A.B. in History from Bowdoin College.
 He spent his junior year at the Sorbonne in Paris.